Fiat Chrysler to plead guilty, pay $30 million to resolve U.S. criminal labor probe

 The UAW represents about 400,000 U.S. workers, including workers at Detroit’s Big Three automakers and in other fields.
 At its peak in 1979, the union had a membership of some 1.5 million.

-The investigation inquiry led to rival automaker General Motors Co filing a lawsuit against Fiat Chrysler last year, accusing the Italian-American company’s executives of bribing UAW officials to secure labor agreements that put GM at a disadvantage.
+The investigation led rival automaker General Motors to sue Fiat Chrysler last year, accusing company executives of bribing UAW officials to secure labor agreements that put GM at a disadvantage.

-A federal judge in Detroit in July dismissed GM’s lawsuit that Fiat Chrysler had called “meritless.”
-GM has asked a federal appeals court to reinstate the lawsuit.
+A federal judge in July dismissed GM’s lawsuit that Fiat Chrysler called “meritless.”

+GM, which asked a federal appeals court to reinstate the lawsuit, said on Wednesday Fiat Chrysler “finally admits - after years of denials - that it engaged in a longstanding pattern of corruption.”

 Reporting by David Shepardson in Washington; Editing by Mark Potter and Matthew Lewis